mattjackson89/dude-dilligence/README.md

 ## Agent-powered Research (Johnny's Secret Technique)

-Dude Diligence is powered by a multi-agent system using smol-agents, a lightweight LLM agent framework that lets Johnny Bravo orchestrate specialized research agents:
+Dude Diligence is powered by a multi-agent system using LLM agents, a lightweight agent framework that lets Johnny Bravo orchestrate specialized research agents:

 - **Manager Agent (Johnny Bravo)**: Coordinates all research and compiles findings
 - **Finder Agent**: Searches the web for public company information